 Construction Timeline & Budget

-In 2017, the Aftermath team is completing the first phase of construction and fundraising for the second:
+In 2019 the Aftermath team completed the first phase of construction and fundraising.

-Phase One creates a functional version that can be safely transported to display the crashed vehicles in an attention-holding arrangement.
-It’s a basic, first step toward creating our final version, but a critical milestone that all the creative elements will eventually be founded on.
-The vehicles will be drained of fluids and mounted.
-Loose parts of the car that are important to the visual display will be secured.
-The gas tank will be removed.
-The covers used for transporting the trailer, which is required by law when moving wrecked vehicles, will be configured for regular use.
-Messages and sponsorships will be conveyed with banners.
-The team will continue to improve the project design and seek support that will move the project to the next phase of development.
-This work is expected to be completed by the first week of May, 2017.
-Phase 1 costs total $5,000.
+Phase One resulted in a functional version that can be safely transported.
+It’s a basic, first step toward creating our final vision, but a critical milestone providing the platform that all the creative messaging elements will eventually be attached to.
+The vehicles were drained of fluids and mounted to the trailer.
+The trailer raises and lowers, setting the car and motorcycle at an angle that makes them especially visible.
+Loose parts of the car that are important to the visual display were secured.
+The covers used for transporting the trailer, which are required by law when moving wrecked vehicles, were set up for regular use.
+While this first version of the project tours schools with its crashed vehicles on display, messages and sponsorships will be conveyed with banners.
+This important first step was accomplished with support from the Vermont State Highway Safety Office Behavioral Safety Unit.
+Metal fabrication was at the direction of artist Aaron Stein/Revival Studio, with photography by Jordan Douglas.

 Aftermath presents sponsors with the unique opportunity to do both the smart thing and the right thing, in terms of advertising self-promotion and public service education.
 Sponsoring Aftermath is the smart thing to do because it provides brand awareness unparalleled in Vermont.
 Sponsoring Aftermath is the right thing to do because it illuminates the profound importance of safe decision-making on Vermont’s highways.
 Underwriting dollars will go a long way to help make and keep our highways safe while benefitting sponsors with high-profile brand messaging.
 For an overview of sponsorship opportunities, email firstname.lastname@example.org.